radroid/trick-or-treat-visualization/README.md

 ### One-Page Summary
 A **Microsoft Word** document will be compiled to explain the functionality of the dashboard.

 ## SUPPORT
-I am looking for a job ooportunity as a Software Developer and eventually Machine Learning Engineer in Canada.
+I am looking for a job opportunity as a Software Developer and eventually Machine Learning Engineer in Canada.
 It would mean a lot if we could connect and discuss what we can do for each other.
-Follow and Reach out to me one of the following places!
+Follow and reach out to me on one of the following places ⬇️

 ![Github Follow](https://img.shields.io/github/followers/radroid?label=Follow&style=social) ![Twitter Follow](https://img.shields.io/twitter/follow/Ra_Droid?label=Follow&style=social)

 ## LICENSE